Who are the birds in Jesus' mustard seed parable?

 Bird watchers say that the land of Israel is a paradise for them.
 Indeed, it is.
 In that fairly small area -- 70 miles wide and 270 miles long -- more than 400 species of birds have been sighted.
 That is because the area where Jesus lived and ministered is a main bird migration route to and from Europe and Asia to the north and Africa to the south.

-In light of that, the "birds of the air" (in King James and English Standard version wording) surely means more than a few sparrows or starlings.
+In light of that, the "birds of the air" (wording of the King James and English Standard versions) surely means more than a few sparrows or starlings.
 Palestine had 70 indigenous bird species.
 With those different kinds of birds around, plus all the migratory fowl passing through, isn't there a chance Jesus was trying to get us to think about how inclusive the Kingdom of God is?

 Furthermore, the birds illustrate that the Kingdom is beckoning to all peoples.
 Where the KJV speaks of "perching," translations like the New Living and New American Standard use "nesting."
 The Kingdom, thus, is to become a "home."
 "Nesting" means that the Kingdom of God that we proclaim is inviting and attractive.